State Registration and Harassment Training

 An “employer” is any person or entity that employs at least one covered worker or otherwise engages by contract, subcontract, or franchise agreement for providing janitorial services by one or more covered workers.
 A “covered worker,” or employee, is a janitor, including any individual predominantly working, whether as an employee, independent contractor, or franchisee, as a janitor, as that term is defined in the Service Contract Act Directory of Occupations maintained by the United States Department of Labor.
 A “training partner” is a nonprofit, worker center, or labor organization, provided that the nonprofit, worker center, or labor organization has at least 10,000 working janitor members in the janitorial industry in the State of California.

-To register, employers must complete the registration and pay a $500 application fee.
+To register, employers must complete the registration and pay a US$500 application fee.
 The registration expires after one year and must be renewed annually, with a renewal fee also equivalent to $500.

-A detailed record must be kept by all employers for 3 years including:
+A detailed record must be kept by all employers for three years including:

 - The names and addresses of all employees who perform janitorial or cleaning services.